Lets Talk About Stereotypes

 Important info for autistic drivers!

 Important info for autistic drivers!
-Inform the vehicle licensing authority in your country Please note that if you are a car driver that is on the autistic spectrum.
-You may need to inform the vehicle licensing authority in your country that you have a diagnosis.
-Here in the UK it’s the DVLA.
-I checked on their website the other day, and Autistic Spectrum disorder is one of the conditions they Read More
+“You should inform the vehicle licensing authority in your country for advice, if you have any type of disability that might affect your ability to drive a vehicle.”
+Please note that if you are a car driver who is on the autistic spectrum.
+You may need to inform the vehicle licensing authority in your country that you have an autism diagnosis.
+Here in the UK, Read More